 Jane’s fifth and sixth novels with Grand Central, Easy On The Eyes (2009) and She’s Gone Country (2010) continued to explore Jane’s themes of the complexity of women’s lives today, whether it be aging, motherhood, or parenting a child with depression.

 Jane continues to write romance and women’s fiction for Harlequin, Penguin and Tule Publishing from her historic Ole Hanson home in San Clemente that she shared with her surfer husband and three active sons.
-When she’s not on the beach or speaking to writers, she’s at her desk working on her next novel, and is looking forward to the release of her next novel, It’s You, a story that reaches back in time to Germany during WWII.
+When she’s not on the beach or speaking to writers, she’s at her desk working on her next novel.